-One of the included studies was published in 2020, 25 were published in 2021 and 2 are currently available as preprints.
-Most studies were traditional systematic reviews (n=16), followed by rapid reviews (n=2), rapid living systematic reviews (n=2), pragmatic reviews (n=3), systematic reviews with a meta-analysis (n=4) and a scoping review (n=1).
-Only one addressed pediatric patients, one middle-aged and young adults and the remaining (n=21) did not report a specific socio-demographic focus.
+Of all included reviews, one was published in 2020 and 35 in 2021.
+Most studies were traditional systematic reviews (n=21), followed systematic reviews with a meta-analysis (n=6), pragmatic reviews (n=3), rapid reviews (n=2), rapid living systematic reviews (n=2), and a scoping review (n=1).
+Three addressed pediatric patients and adolescents, one middle-aged and young adults and the remaining (n=21) did not report a specific socio-demographic focus.
 Those that specifically addressed the geographic distribution of their primary studies, emphasized that most of them are from Europe and the USA, with almost none conducted in low-income settings.
-The overall quality of included reviews was assessed at low to moderate, with 8 scoring critically low, 9 scoring low,10 scoring moderate and one high quality points.
+The overall quality of included reviews was assessed as low to moderate, with 12 scoring critically low, 9 scoring low, 13 scoring moderate and one high quality points.
 The full quality assessment table is provided in appendix 1.